Seteco/Somorrostro/Installation.md

 ##### FreeBSD

-Initial FreeBSD support was introduced with [PR #1321](https://github.com/firehol/netdata/pull/1321).
+You can install netdata from ports or packages collection.

-This is how to install netdata on FreeBSD:
+This is how to install the latest netdata version from sources on FreeBSD:

 ```sh
 # install required packages